XuanhaoZu/ai-assistant-/README.md

-# Project Title

-A brief description of what this project does and who it's for

-README.md
-md
-Copy
-Edit
 # AI Revenue Assistant Demo

 This is a technical demo project that showcases how an AI agent can analyze structured CRM data and answer natural language business questions.